NFL News: Cardinals’ Patrick Peterson Suspended Six Games For PED Violation

-Last month, Patrick Peterson was in the news due to rumors that the Arizona Cardinals had “p*ssed him off” so much that he was demanding a trade.
-As reported by The Inquisitr, the entire situation ended up working itself out, but now, he’s back in the spotlight and not for a good reason.
-The All-Pro cornerback has been suspended for the first six games of the 2019 NFL season and it is for violating the league’s substance-abuse policy.
+Last month, Patrick Peterson made headlines due to rumors that the Arizona Cardinals had “p*ssed him off” so much that he was demanding a trade.
+As reported by The Inquisitr, the entire situation ended up working itself out, but now, he’s back in the spotlight — and not for a good reason.
+The All-Pro cornerback has been suspended for the first six games of the 2019 NFL season for violating the league’s substance abuse policy.

-NFL.com reported that word broke early on Thursday of Peterson’s impending suspension and the news was confirmed before the day was out.
-The NFL handed down the six-game suspension to Peterson and he will start 2019 on the bench to his use of PEDs.
+NFL.com reported that word broke early on Thursday of Peterson’s impending suspension, and the news was confirmed before the day was out.
+The NFL handed down the six-game suspension to Peterson, and he will start 2019 on the bench for his reported use of PEDs.

 The 28-year-old cornerback said that he has known about the failed test “for months.”
-When the news finally came out and was made public, Peterson said that he was not happy about it all, but that he was “relieved that it’s out.”
+When the news finally came out publicly, Peterson said that he was not happy about it all, but that he was “relieved that it’s out.”

 “Definitely, definitely sorry [for] what broke out today, but for the most part, I think you guys understand my character and also understand my commitment on and off the field, and also to my teammates, and also to the Arizona Cardinals organization.
 That’s why this is apparently very, very hard for me because I’ve obviously never been in this situation before and never wanted to have my name attached to anything like this.
 But I’m looking to move forward and put this behind me.”

-Despite rumors flying around the last couple of months, he said he has a “great” relationship with the Arizona Cardinals organization.
-He is very sorry about what he’s done, but there was some relief that the suspension was brought down to six games from the originally reported eight.
+Despite rumors circulating over the past few months, Peterson said that he has a “great” relationship with the Arizona Cardinals organization.
+He expressed sorrow and remorse for his actions, but also exhibited some relief that the suspension was brought down to six games from the originally reported eight.

 Actually six games.
 Patrick Peterson dropped his appeal.
 Six games. https://t.co/8eSyrkIfSh